-Harvard University has always had an extremely competitive acceptance rate and it is only getting more competitive.
-Some controversy has recently been uncovered regarding Harvard admissions and a potential bias against Asian Americans due to low personality scores.
+Harvard University has always had an extremely competitive acceptance rate.
+Even today, it is only getting more competitive.
+Some controversy has recently been uncovered regarding the personality scores in Harvard admissions; evidence shows a potential bias against Asian Americans, due to lower average personality scores on the application.

 A group representing Asian Americans of Harvard exhibited documents in a lawsuit that uncovered an internal investigation conducted by Harvard.
 In this investigation Harvard came to the conclusion that there was in fact racial biasing against Asian Americans in the admission process however Harvard never publicized their findings.

-With this information on Harvard’s discriminatory actions as well as the current lawsuit between Harvard and a group representing Asian American students, the question to be asked is if Harvard will implement a change in their admissions office to allow a greater number of acceptances of qualified Asian Americans.
+This information on Harvard’s discriminatory actions adds onto the current lawsuit between Harvard and a group representing Asian American students.
+The question that remains is if Harvard will implement a change in their admissions office, to allow a greater number of acceptances of qualified Asian Americans.
 As it stands now, according to Harvard’s website, the Harvard class of 2021 is 14.6 percent African-American, 22.2 percent Asian-American, 11.6 percent Hispanic and 2.5 percent Native-American or Pacific Islander.

 For more posts about college admissions, read the rest of our current blog articles and stay in the loop.
 You can also talk to our team to hear about our latest developments.